Anabn357/Tableau-Homework/README.md

 How does the average trip duration change by age?

 What is the average distance in miles that a bike is ridden?

+Use your visualizations (does not have to be all of them) to design a dashboard for each phenomena.
+The dashboards should be accompanied with an analysis explaining why the phenomena may be occuring.
+City officials would also like to see one of the following visualizations: